 Mouse hover - if you hover your mouse over the stacked bar graph it will show the organism called in that cell, the actual value represented in the graph, and the label that the sample belongs to, if applicable.

-Export - to download the stacked bar graph, click "Export" in the top right corner and select PNG or SVG.
+Export - to download the stacked bar graph, click "Export" in the top right corner and select PNG, SVG or PDF.

-Change taxonomy: To change taxonomic levels for organism databases, you can click on the levels on the top bar:
+Change taxonomy: To change taxonomic levels for organism databases, you can click on the different taxonomic levels on the top bar:

 Logscale: Sometimes it is difficult to discriminate low abundance calls if you have some results that are at a very low abundance and some that are high abundance.
 In order to better distinguish between low abundance calls, we provide an option to view the log scale version of your data.
 To view the log base 2 version of your heat map you can do so by selecting "Yes" next to Logscale in the upper menu bar.